Emergency Operations Planning in a COVID-19 World

 In this program, the speaker will look at the issue of Emergency Preparedness and talk about some of the new scenarios to be considered now that COVID-19 has changed our "normal" in health care.

 The more things change, the more they remain the same!
 COVID-19 has changed health care as we once new it, but the need for emergency preparedness remains consistent.
 In this program, Steve Wilder, BA, CHSP, STS will look at the issue of Emergency Preparedness and talk about some of the new scenarios to be considered, as well as changes to the ones we have dealt with under different circumstances for years.
+This on-demand webinar will focus heavily on Emergency Operation Plans (EOPs) to better prepare organizations for an emergency and how to respond when one does occur.

 - • Identify critical “lessons learned” from health care facilities that have been through critical internal and external disaster scenarios